Fmstrat/message-archive/README.md

 - Create a blank database
 - Secure the site with username `admin` and password `password` via `./message-archive/data/htpasswd`

 You will notice a folder exists now called `./message-archive/data/backups/watch`.
 Place your Signal `.backup` files and Google Takeout `.zip` files there.
+Takeout backgups for Google Voice can be generated at https://takeout.google.com/.
 Then run the import again:
 ```
 docker exec -ti message-archive import
 ```